chulminy/AE_ENVE_GEOE_121/README.md

 |**Module 11**|[<img src="http://img.youtube.com/vi/qubtDteNV38/0.jpg" width = "150" height="120">](https://www.youtube.com/watch?v=qubtDteNV38)  [<img src="http://img.youtube.com/vi/NgntRda2sCY/0.jpg" width = "150" height="120">](https://www.youtube.com/watch?v=NgntRda2sCY)|

 ## Course Attendance
 Students are highly encouraged to attend all classes.
 They have to attend the classes to receive 9 point attendance scores.
-There will be more than 12 fun games using [Kahoot](https://kahoot.it/) during classes, and students will join the question through their cell phones.
-There will be one or two game per each module and students receive 1 point **if they just join the game.** The maximum score that students will receive from these games is 9, which mean students can get a full mark (9 points) if they join at least nine games.
+There will be one or two Kahoot games in each module.
+Students receive 1.5 point if they simply **join ALL kahoot sessions** in the corresponding module.
+For example, Module 02 has two Kahoot sessions.
+If students only attend one session, they will not receive point.
+The maximum score that students will receive from these games is 9, which mean students can get a full mark (9 points) if they join at least 6  modules among 8 modules (M02-M08, M09, M11).
 Similar to the pre-assessement, this considers unavoidable absence, such as illness, job interview.
 The students need to bring their cell phones or laptops to join these games.
 If students did not bring the phone or laptop or its battery is out, students must inform TA before starting the game.
-Note that the instructor do not notify in advance when or what class the game in each module starts.

 Again, students **do not have to** inform TA or instructor for their absent in the class.
 No matter the reason, students **cannot** get the point if they do not join the game during the class.
 Students can still get a full attendance mark although they miss one or two classes (games).
-Thus, we will not arrange a special accommodation for the attendance.
-Please do not send an email to the instructor or TA to explain your absent.
+Thus, we will **not arrange a special accommodation for the attendance.** Please do not send an email to the instructor or TA to explain your absent.

 To participate the game, the instructor will show the students a game pin number.